We realized this is still a huge topic.

 There are a few techniques and websites you can use to achieve good flight deals.
 I recommend one of the best ones, kiwi.com.

 Ever since I found this website with the cute name, me and the team have been using and recommending it.
 There are several reasons why this is one of the best website and app to find flights.

 Details covered in this review

 In this detailed article I will walk you through our research process for finding flights, followed by the actual booking itself.
 Is this Kiwi.com legit?
-Yes, and I will tell you why, based on my personal experience.
+Yes, but it depends….and I will tell you why, based on my personal experience.

 I will share in detail how I found flights across Europe for only 9€ and crossed continents for a sweet price.